 Nancy Mahala Coleman Thomas

-Nancy Mahala Coleman Thomas does not have a grave marker in Oakwood Cemetery, but like everyone she has a story to tell.
+Nancy Mahala Coleman Thomas does not have an existing grave marker in Oakwood Cemetery, but like everyone she has a story to tell.

-Nancy Coleman was born a slave in 1859 on the Meek Smith cotton plantation in Bastrop County.
+Nancy Coleman was born into slavery in 1859 on the Meek Smith cotton plantation in Bastrop County.
 The exact month and day of her birth is unclear.
-Her father was John Coleman who died before she was born.
-Her mother Mary Clark was a cook on the Smith plantation.
-Nancy’s mother was brought to Texas by Meek Smith from Bowie County, Tennessee.
-In the narrative, Nancy says before her mother died, she wanted her children to remember where she was born and where she grew up.
-Mary Coleman was the mother of eleven children, two boys and nine girls.
-Nancy was a “house girl” during slavery, and became the special companion to the Meeks’ daughter, Polonia.
-Nancy considered herself sassy because she had heard that her father was independent and sassy.
-Nancy Mahala Coleman Thomas.
+Her father was John Coleman, who died before she was born.
+Her mother, Mary Clark, was a cook on the Smith plantation, and her enslaver brought her to Texas from Bowie County, Tennessee.
+Nancy said before her mother died, Mary Clark wanted her children to remember where she was born and where she grew up.
+Coleman was the mother of eleven children--two boys and nine girls.
+Nancy considered herself sassy because she heard that her father was independent and sassy.